yilmazbingo/svelte-redis/NOTES/software_architecture/reliability/readme.md

 If oven breaks in a bakery that is a system fault and noone's fault.
 Owner could not serve the cake so owner had a failure.
 Fault is cause, failure is effect.
 Fault tolerant means how baker is prepared to oven failure.

 1- we provide reduncany

-2- build a system such a way that it can detect faults that are happening in automated fashion 3- then recoever from detected faults by using the reduncany that has been provided
+2- build a system such a way that it can detect faults that are happening in automated fashion

+3- then recoever from detected faults by using the reduncany that has been provided

 **Reduncancy** is about keeping redundant capacity (backup) within a system.
 Replication of critical components or functions of a system in order to increase its reliability.
 A secondary capacity is kept ready as a backup, over and above the primary capacity.

 1- Active Reduncany (Hot SPare) for a given component, we have two instances that are running simultaneously and we actually need only one of them. we cannot say wehich one is primary or secondary. both are primary. the load is distrubuted. if one of them goes down, the other one will take over. extremely quick and most ideal way of providing availbality. like engines in aeroplanes.

+If we had bug in our code reduncany wont help. to handle the bugs developers have to write unit tests.

 2- Passive Reduncancy (Warm Spare): we hve primary and standby. if primary goes down then the load is diverted to the secondary capacity. quick way of diverting the load. it wont be as quick as active reduncany. it is like substitite players in soccer game